 Employees who do time manipulation can take years for you to uncover, and what is worse, the longer it takes, the more financial toll your business faces.
-According to Statistic Brains, employee time theft costs businesses around $50 billion per year.
-Even small inconsistencies can yield massive figures of money over time due to deceptive time clock reporting.
+According to Statistic Brains, employee time theft costs businesses around $50 billion annually.
+Even minor inconsistencies can yield massive figures of money over time due to deceptive time clock reporting.

-This is one thing we ought to prevent from happening, as much as possible.
-It'll definitely be a win for you and your company if you're completely armed with knowledge about time theft and its countermeasures.
+Time theft is one thing we ought to prevent from happening as much as possible.
+Understanding time theft and its countermeasures will be a win for you and your company.

-As you read along, you’ll have a better understanding of the intricacies of time theft, different ways employees do them, and practices to nip this action in the bud.
+As you read along, you'll better understand the intricacies of time theft, different ways employees do them, and practices to nip this action in the bud.

 What is Time Theft?

-When your employee didn't work for his/her assigned shift, yet is able to receive payment, that's what you called time theft.
-This applies mainly to employees working on an hourly-rate basis.
+When your employee didn't work for their assigned shift yet, they receive payment; that's what you call time theft.
+Time theft applies mainly to employees working on an hourly-rate basis.

-Since employees can, anytime, commit time clock stealing no matter the industry, time and attendance fraud isn't just exclusive to a single position.
-However, with the existence of time and attendance software, it’ll be easier to check any time manipulation.
+Since employees can commit time clock stealing anytime, no matter the industry, time and attendance fraud isn't exclusive to a single position.
+However, time and attendance software will make checking for time manipulation easier.

-As for your employees who are diligently working, this is unfair because of the fact that time theft offenders will receive similar pay as them.
+As for your diligently working employees, this is unfair because time theft offenders will work less but receive more money.
 Since you will be paying for work with zero results, your company will eventually suffer.
-And you know what's the harsh reality of time theft?
+And you know what the harsh reality of time theft is?
 It can produce a sky-high ripple effect in your business.

 The Consequences of Time Theft

-The tendency is that even employees who work hard enough and accurately track their work hours may likely suffer if you have teams with time theft issues.
-You may not be fully aware that your team’s overall productivity and attendance value is lower than it should be.
-If this keeps on, low performance might be the new normal within your organisation.
+The tendency is that even employees who work hard enough and accurately track their work hours may suffer if you have teams with time theft issues.
+You may not be fully aware that your team's overall productivity and attendance value is lower than expected.
+Low performance might be the new normal within your organisation if this keeps on.

-The likelihood of other employees getting tempted and following the same behaviour is a high probability.
-If this happens, your workforce's morale will be affected negatively.
-This could lead to them showing up late and leaving early, taking extended time on breaks, and often using work hours for personal matters.
+The likelihood of other employees getting tempted and following the same behaviour is high.
+If this happens, your workforce's morale will be affected negatively, which could lead to them showing up late and leaving early, taking extended time on breaks, and often using work hours for personal matters.

-That said, there is a high chance that toxic employees who are guilty of time theft, may tempt coworkers to do the same.
+That said, there is a high chance that toxic employees guilty of time theft may tempt coworkers to do the same.

 Different Means of an Employee to Steal Time

 Time and attendance fraud are widespread.
 It can happen regardless of the industry.
-Employees who are not afraid to try or actually do time theft, can get quite creative with their means, just to avoid working.
+Employees who try or do time theft can get rather creative with their means to avoid working.
 Here are some typical ways for employees to perform time theft.

-This happens when an employee gives incorrect detail about their working hours or provides misleading information to others.
-Such cases can occur oftentimes when you’re tracking your workforce's hours via manual timekeeping systems.
+Timecard falsification happens when an employee gives incorrect detail about their working hours or provides misleading information to others.
+Such cases often occur when you track your workforce's hours via manual timekeeping systems.
 Good thing there are time clock applications to prevent any form of timecard falsification from your team.

 Unauthorised extended time on breaks

-It goes without saying that employees are entitled to have their breaks, this is mandated by law.
+Employees are entitled to have their breaks; this is the law.
 However, there seems to be room for abuse.
-A lunch break for 1 hour can get extended by an extra 15-30 minutes or a rest break can also become a time for a coffee.
+For example, a lunch break for 1 hour can get extended by an extra 15-30 minutes, or a rest break can also become a time for a coffee.

-This happens when an employee clocks in or out on behalf of a coworker.
-It is estimated that the cost of buddy punching is over $370 million in wage costs per annum.
+Buddy punching happens when an employee clocks in or out on behalf of a coworker.
+The estimated cost of buddy punching is over $370 million in wage costs per annum.
 Not just that, companies lose 5% of their annual revenue to internal theft—which includes buddy punching.

 Clock in for work yet doing personal activities

-There are employees who have no problem at all doing personal stuff while on the clock.
-This can include socialising with colleagues, running errands or even finding somewhere for a quick nap.
+Some employees have no problem doing personal stuff while on the clock.
+Personal activities could include socialising with colleagues, running errands or even finding somewhere for a quick nap.

 Persistent or excessive phone calls/texts or use of social media

-Employees making phone calls and texts while clocked in is inevitable, but if it occurs consistently, it can be tagged as time theft.
-Use of social media while on the clock has also become a problem.
+Employees making phone calls and texts while clocked in is inevitable, but if it occurs consistently, it's probably time theft.
+In addition, the use of social media while on the clock has also become a problem.

 How to Prevent Time Stealing From Happening?